spectrocloud/librarium/docs/docs-content/release-notes/annoucements.md

 <!-- vale on -->

 The table below lists the upcoming deprecations and removals in Palette and Palette VerteX.
+Review the information to below and take necessary actions to avoid any disruptions in your environment.

 | Change                                                                                                                                                                                                                       | Target Date   | Published Date    |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- | ----------------- |